About Barbados: Fun Facts

 - Most of what is now the Southern part of Bridgetown (the lower Bay Street environs) was once a huge swamp.

 - The House of Assembly, in 1666, by special Act, ordered that all buildings under construction of wood be halted, and that all buildings in Bridgetown, including homes, must be built of stone, due to the fire which totally destroyed Bridgetown in that year.
-The Capital has since been devastated by fire several times.

 - The first slaves in Barbados were white (called Indentured Servants); people who, for various reasons, had been deemed enemies of the Crown.
 This practice was so prevalent during the period 1640 to 1650, that a phrase for punishment was coined "to be Barbadoed".